 The last piece of advice is about avoiding so called ‘grouped models’.
 When uploading a 3D model to our website, make sure that your file only contains one object.
 You cannot upload several objects in one and the same file.

 Please keep in mind that these five modeling tips are only valid for prints in gold, silver, bronze, and brass.
-You can find more modeling tips for these materials as well as all our other materials in the design guides.
+You can find more about how 3D printing really works downloading the i.materialise Guide to 3D-printed jewelry!

 Once your 3D model is ready, simply upload it here, see your instant price quote and let us take care of the production process.